-Each year, the Assistant Vice President for Clery Compliance reviews each UVA location to determine if it meets the criteria to be considered a separate campus.
-For the 2022 calendar year, it was determined that in addition to main Grounds, UVA separate campus locations included Darden Sands Family Grounds, Mountain Lake Biological Station, UVA-Inova Fairfax Medical Campus, UVA Richmond Center, and the Morven Summer Institute and Sustainability Lab.
-In calendar years 2022, 2021 & 2020, the UVA Northern Virginia and UVA Architecture-Venice sites did not operate and were not considered separate campus locations.
-Therefore all of these sites are no longer included in this report.
+Each year, the Assistant Vice President for Clery Compliance reviews each UVA location away from main Grounds to determine if it meets the criteria to be considered a separate campus.
+For the 2023 calendar year, it was determined that in addition to main Grounds, UVA separate campus locations included Darden Sands Family Grounds, Mountain Lake Biological Station, UVA-Inova Fairfax Medical Campus, UVA Richmond Center, and the Morven Summer Institute and Sustainability Lab.
+All policies and policy statements within this document apply to all campus locations except where noted.